ballerburg9005/BAM/README.md

 Very useful for digesting model packs.

 * Takes folders full of fbx, glb, etc. files and outputs folders with gltf files
-* Works with normal maps, metallic, etc.
+* Automatically applies normal maps, metallic, etc. when available
 * gradually descends from sane to insane when associating model to image files

 ## Instructions